 Our next open rehearsals will be held in September, 2018.
 If you love classical choral music, please consider joining us!
 Tenors and basses are especially welcome.
 For more information click here.

-KEVIN LEONG is in his fourth season as Music Director of the Concord Chorus.
-He is also Guest Conductor of the Pro Arte Chamber Orchestra of Boston and previously served for eight years as Associate Conductor of the Harvard-Radcliffe Choruses at Harvard University, where he directed the Harvard-Radcliffe Chorus and co-conducted the Harvard Glee Club, the Radcliffe Choral Society, and the Harvard-Radcliffe Collegium Musicum.
+KEVIN LEONG is in his sixth season as Music Director of the Concord Chorus.
+He is also Music Director and Conductor of the Masterworks Chorale and is a guest conductor for the Pro Arte Chamber Orchestra of Boston.
+He previously served for eight years as Associate Conductor of the Harvard-Radcliffe Choruses at Harvard University, where he directed the Harvard-Radcliffe Chorus and co-conducted the Harvard Glee Club, the Radcliffe Choral Society, and the.
+See more

 Lecture Series: Anatomy of a Symphony